mickaelsv/gcc-mpi-plugin/README.md

 - `src/` - Contains the source code for the plugin.
 - `tests/` - Contains test programs to validate the plugin.
 - `graph/` - Contains `.dot` and generated`.png` files representing analysis graphs.
+- `report` - Contains the report and presentation of the project.